jwthanh/BuildUpTheBase/README.md

 # BaseBuilder
-An upcoming game about building a base.
-Checkout the latest update video https://www.youtube.com/watch?v=oNZ5dbS90yQ
+An upcoming incremental game about building up a base.
+Check out the latest update video https://www.youtube.com/watch?v=t5YXjfZRVlE

 ## Features
 * A bunch of buildings exist